 Mill Creek originates in the hills northeast of the city and flows southwest through the city entering Okanagan Lake near the W.R.
 Bennett Bridge.
 After the creek crosses under Harvey Avenue near Burtch Road, it is constricted by urban development all the way to Okanagan Lake.
 These restrictions to the creek channel are an ongoing concern to the City and the Province since there is limited capacity to safely pass high flows during flood events.

 In response to these concerns, the City and the Province constructed the Mill Creek diversion structure in the 1980s that can divert high flows for lower Mill Creek.

 Since the diversion works were completed in the 1980s the channel downstream of the diversion has become progressively obstructed by vegetation.
-Some is brush that has grown into the channel, and some is large deciduous trees (e.g., willows) that have also grown in the channel and across the channel.
+Some is brush that has grown into the channel, and some is large deciduous trees (e.g., willows, Siberian elm) that have also grown in the channel or across the channel.
 All this overgrown vegetation has progressively restricted the flow such that in 2017 the channel was not capable of diverting the flow levels it was designed for and certainly cannot pass the bankfull flow recommended in the Ministry of Environment report.
 As a result of the obstructed flows, there was severe and costly flooding within the city during the 2017 high flows.